 Dignity Transportation is Ontario’s largest transportation provider for those with special needs.
 Tourists with disabilities may also use the city’s Wheel-Trans service for a two week period each year.
 Tourists must be registered with the specialized transit service where they live.
 Call Wheel-Trans reservations at 416 393 4222 to set up your temporary service any time after 12 PM EST.

 Please contact Stephen Barber at email@example.com or 416 368 3100 x254.

-We welcome your feedback as we strive to expand our accessibility offerings in the coming years.
+We welcome your feedback as we strive to expand our accessibility offerings.

-All questions and concerns received will be acknowledged within a maximum of two business days from the date of receipt.
-Response time to such submissions will be dependent on the complexity of the issue.
+All questions and concerns received will be acknowledged within two business days from the date of receipt.